Lunalilo: Prospective royal brides

-Photograph of a young Lunalilo by Henry L. Chase.
+A photograph of a young Lunalilo by Henry L. Chase.

 He was betrothed to his cousin Princess Victoria Kamāmalu, a popular choice among the Hawaiian people except for Victoria's brothers.
 They both refused to have her marry him.
 Their children would outrank the House of Kamehameha in family rank (mana).
 There were two failed attempts of marriage between the two.
 Lunalilo composed the Hawaiian song ʻAlekoki for his unrequited love.

 After Victoria, he briefly courted the hand of Liliʻuokalani, but she broke off the engagement on the advice of Kamehameha IV.
-Liliʻuokalani would eventually marry American John Owen Dominis and Victoria Kamāmalu would die unmarried and childless at the age of 27 in 1866.
+Liliʻuokalani eventually married American John Owen Dominis.
+Victoria Kamāmalu died unmarried and childless at the age of 27 in 1866.
 Another alleged prospective bride was a maternal cousin Miriam Auhea Kekāuluohi Crowningburg, who married a German-American settler instead.

 During his reign as king, it was proposed that he marry Queen Emma, the widow of Kamehameha IV, but this proposal came to nothing due to Queen Emma's devotion to her late husband.
 They remained friends and it was said he considered naming her as his heir before he died.
-According to Emma's cousin Peter Kaʻeo, there were gossips that the King would marry a Tahitian chiefess from Bora Bora.
+According to Emma's cousin Peter Kaʻeo, there was gossip that the King would marry a Tahitian chiefess from Bora Bora.
 Although never marrying, the king took Eliza Meek (1832–1888), the hapa-haole daughter of Captain John Meek, the harbor pilot of Honolulu, and sister-in-law of his chamberlain Horace Crabbe, as his mistress.

 Election

-Lunalilo was considered the more popular candidate.
+Lunalilo, seated, second from left, was considered the more popular candidate.

 King Kamehameha V, the last of the Kamehameha kings, died on December 11, 1872, without naming a successor.
 Under the Kingdom's 1864 constitution, if the king did not appoint a successor, a new king would be elected by the legislature from the eligible Hawaiian royalty still alive.
 The other candidate was David Kalākaua.

 Lunalilo was the more popular of the two.
 His grandfather was Kalaimamahu, a half brother of Kamehameha I and was thus a cousin of King Kamehameha V. His grandmother was Queen Kalakua Kaheiheimalie, sister of Queen Kaʻahumanu.
 Because of this, many people believed the throne rightly belonged to Lunalilo since the only person more closely related to Kamehameha V, Bernice Pauahi Bishop, made clear she did not want the throne.

 Another contender was Princess Ruth Keʻelikōlani who was a half sister to King Kamehameha V. She was a favorite among the Hawaiian chiefs because of her adhering to the old Hawaiian ways.
 She was governess of Hawaii and refused to speak English even though she was fluent in it.
 Her genealogy, however, was too controversial and few people considered her suitable to take the throne.

-This left Kalākaua and Lunalilo, and of the two, Lunalilo was greatly favored.
+This left Kalākaua and Lunalilo.
+Of the two, Lunalilo was greatly favored.
 So great was Lunalilo's popularity that some people believed that Lunalilo could have simply walked into the capital and declared himself king.
 Lunalilo, however, insisted that the constitution be followed.
 He issued the following message six days after the death of Kamehameha V: